tempestphp/tempest-docs/src/Web/Documentation/content/main/1-essentials/03-views.md

 ## Overview

-Tempest uses its own templating engine, Tempest View, as the default.
-Its syntax is based on HTML, and is always syntactically valid HTML.
-Under the hood, Tempest uses [PHP 8.4's DOM parser](https://www.php.net/manual/en/book.dom.php) to parse templates before compiling them.
+Views in Tempest use a syntax that can be thought of as a superset of HTML.
+Under the hood, [PHP 8.4's DOM parser](https://www.php.net/manual/en/book.dom.php) is used to parse templates before compiling them.

-If you prefer using templating engines that have more widespread support, you may also use Blade, Twig, or any other engine, as long as you provide a way to initialize it.
-To do so, refer to the [related documentation](#using-other-engines).
+If you prefer using a templating engine with more widespread support, [you may also use Blade, Twig, or any other](#using-other-engines)—as long as you provide a way to initialize it.

 ### Syntax overview

-Tempest views' syntax can be thought of as a superset of HTML.
-The control flow is implemented using HTML attributes that start with colons `:`.

 The following is an example of a view that inherits the `x-base` component, passing a `title` property.

-Inside, a `x-post` component is rendered multiple times thanks to a foreach loop on `$this->posts`.
-That component has a default slot, in which the post details are rendered.
+Inside, a `x-post` [component](#view-components) is rendered multiple times thanks to a [foreach loop](#foreach-and-forelse) on `$this->posts`.
+That component has a default [slot](#using-slots), in which the post details are rendered.
+The [control flow](#control-flow-directives) is implemented using HTML attributes that start with colons `:`.

 ```html
 <x-base title="Home">